 The absolute best car you can buy from a financial standpoint is a TFSA.
 “But that’s not a car”, you say.
 Oh right.
 But if you can ride the bus without strenuous effort, or walk, that is way cheaper.
 Be honest with yourself: you don’t need a car to get 2 km to work unless work involves hauling dozens of kilograms of random crap to and from your job in the snow every day.
-Even then you may be able to get away with a cargo bike if you live in a moderate climate.
+Even then you may be able to get away with a cargo bike.
 Bicycles are a good option.
 In the warmer months I like to ride my bike to work on days I’m not working from home.
 It’s 7km one way and takes about 20 minutes.
 It’s a great way to unwind and get time to think and it saves money.
 Quite a bit actually.

 So you need a car